beto-ouverney/go-affiliates/backend/README.md

 ```
 ## The development process

+In the product and affiliates table I chose to put only their names and the producer id, because those are the only ones,
+together with date, that are immutable over time, as there could be an equal product from the same producer,
+but with different values, the same goes for the affiliate.
+An affiliate could have different comissions over time,
+if the file sent were the entire existing database, there would be the possibility of changing the values of comissions
+and the value of the product.

+## In portuguese:

 Optei colocar nas tabelas product e affiliates somente os nomes dos mesmos e o id do producer porque são
 os únicos juntos com o date que sao imutaveis ao longo do tempo, pois poderia ter um mesmo produto de um producer com
 diferente values, o mesmo vale para o affiliate.
 Um affiliate poderia ter uma comissoes diferentes
 ao longo do tempo caso o arquivo enviado fosse toda a base de dados existente grande seria a possibilidade de
 ter alteração de valores de comissão e o valor do produto.

 ### Tools Used